Brian-Masse/UIUniversals/README.md

 - `padding` adds the specified padding to the content before applying the rectangular background.
 Defaults to nil, which uses Apple's defaults .padding() modifier.
 - `style` specifies which UniversalStyle to apply to the background.
 Defaults to .primary
+- `foregroundColor` specifies a static foregroundStyle to apply to the content of the modifier.
+Defaults to nil.
+When nil, the foregroundStyle dynamically changes based on the iOS system theme.
 - `stroke` specifies whether or not add a stroke to the background.
 Defaults to false
 - `strokeWidth` specifies the width, in pixels, of the stroke.
 Defaults to 1.
 - `cornerRadius`specifies the cornerRadius of the background.
 Defaults to the default cornerRadius stored in Constants